iotaledger/iota-wiki/docs/participate/contribution-guidelines/developer-documentation.md

 ### Document Rendering and Formatting

 Markdown only [specifies](https://daringfireball.net/projects/markdown/syntax) what text elements are, but not how they look like.
-The final rendering could be affected by a rendering engine that could come from Docusaurus, IDE, or GitHub, a browser extension that changes CSS, or they could read raw .md file or copy parts of your article as a plain text via messenger.
+The final rendering could be affected by a rendering engine that could come from Docusaurus, IDE, or GitHub, a browser extension that changes CSS, or they could read a raw .md file or copy parts of your article as a plain text via messenger.
 Some users do not *see* text at all and rely on screen readers.

 Never rely on rendering in your work and make sure that everyone can read your article with no formatting at all.
 For example, use *weak* and **strong** emphasis, but never expect it to always be in italics and bold, respectively.

 #### Emphasis

 In general, use emphasis notation sparingly.
-In most cases, you can emphasize anything by using right words and sentence structure even in plain text.
+In most cases, you can emphasize anything by using the right words and sentence structure even in plain text.

 Always use *weak emphasis* for UI element names.